 Bee stings can cause pain, swelling, and, in some cases, allergic reactions.
 The sting site can swell for 48 hours after the sting, and swellings can vary in size.
 Symptoms should resolve in around a week.

 Although it can be uncomfortable, it is typical for a sting site to swell for 48 hours after a sting, and swelling can last 7 days.

-Sometimes, swelling lasts more than 24 hours.
-Although it can be uncomfortable, it is normal for swelling to last for up to 7 days.
 Most people have a bee sting at some point in their lives.
-In most cases, they experience swelling and pain that go away on their own.
+In most cases, they experience swelling and pain that go away independently.

-Read on to learn more about the symptoms of bee stings, how to treat them at home, and what to do if skin remains swollen 24 hours after the initial sting.
+This article explains the symptoms of bee stings, how to treat them at home, and what to do if skin remains swollen for a period after the initial sting.

-When a bee stings a person, their sharp stinger enters the skin.
-It then detaches from the bee and latches to the skin with its barb, which is a sharp hook that keeps the stinger in place.
+When a bee stings a person, its sharp stinger enters the skin.
+It then detaches from the bee and latches to the skin with its barb, a sharp hook that keeps the stinger in place.
 In most cases, the venom sac attaches to the top of the stinger.

-The venom affects the body and immune system, and individuals will react to it differently.
+The venom affects the body and immune system, and people’s reactions differ.

-If this happens, more serious symptoms will occur, and a person should seek medical attention as soon as possible.
+If this happens, more serious symptoms may occur, and a person should seek medical attention as soon as possible.

 A person’s symptoms will vary depending on the severity of their reaction to a bee sting.

 People with a mild or moderate reaction can experience: